oliverrees/oliverrees-website/src/_posts/jet-clock.md

 9. If FlightRadar24 doesn't return a route, return "unknown" and store the call sign in the database
 ```

 Finally, by combining the APIs and data sources above I was able to solve the call sign problem.
 The API now returns a flight number and routing information for almost every flight, and the data is updated in real time.
-And the good news is that less than 2% of flights need to be queried via FlightRadar24, keeping costs low.
+And the good news is that less than 2% of flights need to be queried via FlightRadar24, keeping costs low - and everything is compliant with their terms of service.

 Those lookups are then stored in a database.
 Ideally I'd be able to push the updated route to Jack or Josh.